joedono/House-of-Z/notes/tabitha-alchemy.md

 Instructions: Drink
 Effect: The creature loses the ability to speak Common for 1 hour.

-## Powder of Pride
-Instructions: Dissolve in bathwater and bathe for no less than one hour
-Effect: The creature's skin takes on all the colors of the rainbow for 3 hours after the bath.

 ## Seed of Many Faces
 Instructions: Plant in the dirt.
 Wait for 5 minutes
 Effect: A plant sprouts that quickly grows into a full-grown tree.
 The tree bark takes on the shape of many faces.
 Every so often, one of the faces will open its eyes and repeat "I am a tree.
 I am a tree" for 5 minutes before going back to sleep again.